timid-angel/task-manager-api/3_databases/task_manager_api/docs/api_documentation.md

 go run .
 ```

+To check whether the API has started running successfully, make a request to `/ping`.

 **[IMPORTANT]** The application uses the connection string defined in `/env.go`.
 To run the application, you must provide a connection string for the DB.
 This can either be the address of your local mongod instance or the address of an atlas cluster.

 **Sample `env.go`**